 A high frequency bus service runs between the railway station and the city centre -

 Rail travel to Bicester North (BCS), Milton Keynes Central (MKC), Bedford (BDM) or St Neots (SNO) rail stations then using the connecting X5 coach

 or Huntingdon (connections via Busway B - Alight Drummer Street or change at St Ives for shorter walk using Route A) may be a better alternative

 than rail to Cambridge.
 An X5 timetable can be found here: http://www.stagecoachx5.com,

 GoLondon - http://www.golondon.nl (to Cambridge) services from Netherlands stations via

 Hook of Holland-Harwich ferry.

-Lille Europe to St Pancras International.
+Midi and Lille Europe to St Pancras International.
 Connections to Cambridge are from nearby Kings Cross (200 metres away) or should there be engineering work